1 Day in Valencia: A Realistic Itinerary (From a Local)

 This Modernista market with huge icon columns and red brick facades resembles a cathedral.
 Originally, it was used as a fresh products market, but it underwent a complete restoration project some twenty years ago.

-You can have a freshly made sushi at Momiji Atelier, authentic decolonial asian food at Ma Khin Café or treat yourself to some innovative Mediterranean cuisine at Habitual by Ricard Camarena.
+You can have freshly made sushi at Momiji Atelier, authentic decolonial Asian food at Ma Khin Café, or treat yourself to some innovative Mediterranean cuisine at Habitual by Ricard Camarena.

 As mentioned before, Ricard Camarena is a Michelin-starred local chef.
 His restaurant in Mercado de Colón is included on the Michelin guide but so far, it has not received any Michelin stars.
 For lunch, they offer a set menu where you can choose from a couple of rice dishes.